How To Niche Your Brand

 This is a really, really bad place to be in.
 You don't want to be chosen because you are the cheapest.
 That is a really, really bad business model to get into.
 And then what happens when someone cheaper comes along? ...
 You're going to have to go cheaper!
 That is just not somewhere you want to be in your business.

-Instead, we need to stand out, we want to become memorable, we want to be recognisable so that we are front of mind when our client needs our help.
+to be recognisable so that we are front of mind when our client needs our help.
 This is once again, why a niche is so important.

 Back to your "Special Thing"